The following are just notes from Mr.. Gottfredson's

 CHIEF MASHOQUOP Pahvant war Chief Father of Old Mareer Father killed by white men.

 CHIEF MOUNTAIN - aka Kibets wounded at Diamond Fork Battle.
 1866.

 See also Black Hawk's Mission of Peace here.

 CHIEF PETEETNEET - His son's held prisoner by Captain Hancock as ransom, was told he must sign a treaty before his sons would be released.
 He signed.
 Brigham Young then had a house built for him, a ploy to teach other Indians.
 Close friend of Tintic.

-CHIEF ROMAN NOSE - (This was not his Ute name, this is a name the whites called him) Sub Chief under Chief Kone killed in the Battle Creek Massacre.
+CHIEF ROMAN NOSE - (This was not his Timpanogos name, this is a name the whites called him) Sub Chief under Chief Kone killed in the Battle Creek Massacre.
 Five Natives killed, no whites, for stealing some cattle.
 Fought at

 CHIEF SAGWITCH- Escaped murder at Bear River Massacre 1863